Curriculum Leader: Mrs R Baroni

 The English Department is ambitious, high achieving and creative, staffed by thirteen experienced teachers.
 It is our aim to promote learning in a lively and engaging way that combines fun with academic rigor.
 We are well resourced, with eleven classrooms and two drama studios and we work closely with the well-stocked Resource Centre to offer students access to up-to-date reading texts.

-The delivery of the curriculum is closely linked with drama and, throughout their time at the school, students will have the opportunity to develop their performance skills.
-To further develop students’ passion for English, the department offers a range of extra-curricular activities and . students are encouraged to take part in competitions, both local and national.
-Some of the competitions have included a Spelling Bee for Year 7, a Persuasive Writing competition for Year 9 and Young Writers Competition for Year 10 students.
-We also work closely with the Universities of York and York St John and other external agencies, such as BBFC and Love Film.
+The delivery of the curriculum is closely linked with drama and offers students the opportunity to develop their performance and presentation skills.
+To further develop students’ passion for English, the department offers a range of extra-curricular activities and students are encouraged to take part in competitions, both local and national.
+We also work closely with the Universities of York and York St John to provide enrichment opportunities.

 Each scheme of work includes a range of different and challenging literature texts in each year of study in order to encourage students to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
 Through this exciting breadth of texts, students gain access to the world of knowledge that reading offers, consequently becoming informed critical and sensitive thinkers.
 We are always interested in what students think and regularly ask them to evaluate the schemes as well as the studied texts.

 |Autumn term||Me, myself and I: auto- and biographical forms of writing||Gothic writing: including reading of key works such as ‘The Raven’ and ‘Frankenstein’|

 |Outsiders in Literature: including texts such as ‘Refugee Boy’, ‘Silas Marner’.||Poetry over time: including poetry by Blake, Keats and Shakespeare.|